Connecticut Lemon Law Attorneys

 - 30 cumulative calendar days out of service — any combination of defects counts toward this total.

-- Serious safety defects — Connecticut often lowers the threshold when the defect is likely to cause death or serious bodily injury (brakes, steering, ADAS, emissions).
+- Serious safety defects — Connecticut reduces the threshold to 2 repair attempts when the defect is likely to cause death or serious bodily injury (brakes, steering, ADAS, emissions).

 - Documentation required — Conn.
 Gen. Stat. §42-179 requires written proof of every repair attempt.